FDA Adverse Event Reporting System: Uses

 FAERS is a useful tool for the FDA, which uses it for activities such as looking for new safety concerns that might be related to a marketed product, evaluating a manufacturer's compliance to reporting regulations and responding to outside requests for information.
 The reports in FAERS are evaluated by clinical reviewers in the Center for Drug Evaluation and Research (CDER) and the Center for Biologics Evaluation and Research (CBER) to monitor the safety of products after they are approved by the FDA.
 If a potential safety concern is identified in AERS, further evaluation might include Epidemiology studies.
-Based on an evaluation of the potential safety concern, The FDA may take regulatory action(s) to improve product safety and protect the public health, such as updating a product’s labeling information, restricting the use of the drug, communicating new safety information to the public, or, in rare cases, removing a product from the market.
+Based on an evaluation of the potential safety concern, The FDA may take regulatory action(s) to improve product safety and protect the public health, such as updating a product's labeling information, restricting the use of the drug, communicating new safety information to the public, or, in rare cases, removing a product from the market.

 Limitations

 AERS data does have limitations.
 First, there is no certainty that the reported event was actually due to the product.
 The FDA does not require that a causal relationship between a product and event be proven, and reports do not always contain enough detail to properly evaluate an event.
 Further, the FDA does not receive all adverse event reports that occur with a product.
 Many factors can influence whether or not an event will be reported, such as the time a product has been marketed and publicity about an event.
 Therefore, FAERS cannot be used to calculate the incidence of an adverse event in the U.S. population.

 A more reliable medical injury database is kept up-to-date by the Health Resources and Services Administration (HRSA), as claims must first undergo a thorough vetting process before being awarded compensation.
-However, it has limitations as well, being reflective of only the smaller number of people whose injury claims have advanced completely through the adjudication process.